Editor's publishing checklist

 Not all the elements on this checklist are relevant to every published page.
 But you must use the checklist as a reference point to ensure that your publishing is compliant.

-- as WCAG changes
+- WCAG changes

-- as ITS create new developments and functionalities
+- ITS create new developments and functionalities

-You must keep up to date and regularly return to this checklist.
+It is important that you keep up to date and regularly return to this checklist.

 List of checks for new and amended pages